Michael Salazar: Houston Dynamo

 On 10 June 2019, Salazar signed with RGVFC's parent MLS club the Houston Dynamo.
 He made his Dynamo debut on 11 June, coming on as a substitute in a 3–2 win over Austin Bold in the US Open Cup.
 Salazar made his first league appearance for the Dynamo on 22 June, coming on as a sub in a 4–0 loss to the Portland Timbers.
 On 29 June, he made his first start for Houston in a 2–1 defeat to the New England Revolution.
 After failing to score in 10 appearances with the Dynamo, Salazar was sent back to RGVFC on loan, where he would score 2 goals in 12 appearances.

 For 2020, Salazar remained with the Dynamo, but only made one appearance all year, a 13-minute substitute appearance against Sporting Kansas City in a 4–0 loss.

 His contract option was declined by Houston following their 2020 season.

 Memphis 901

 On 12 April 2021, Salazar signed with USL Championship side Memphis 901 FC.
 He made his debut for Memphis on 15 May, playing the full 90 minutes in a 1–0 loss to the Birmingham Legion.
 Salazar scored his first goal for Memphis on 5 June in a 2–1 win over Indy Eleven.
 He ended the regular season with 32 appearances, 6 goals, and 2 assists, helping Memphis finish 3rd in the Central Division and qualify for the playoffs.
 In Memphis's playoff game, Salazar came on as a substitute in the first half in a 3–1 loss to the Charlotte Independence.

 LA Galaxy II

-On 3 March 2022, it was announced that Salazar had signed with USL Championship side LA Galaxy II ahead of their final USL season before the club moved to the MLS Next Pro.
+On 3 March 2022, it was announced that Salazar had signed with USL Championship side Ventura County FC ahead of their final USL season before the club moved to the MLS Next Pro.